syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-to-Get-a-Connector-Vertex-Point.md

 ---
 layout: post
 title: How to Get a Connector Vertex Point | Syncfusion®
-description: how to get a connector vertex point
+description: Learn how to use the Connector's GetPoint method to retrieve vertex points, setting parameters for local coordinates and graphical vs. relative paths.
 platform: windowsforms
 control: Diagram
 documentation: ug